 Specific study objectives are to:

-- Monitoring of airborne and deposited lead levels for a further two years to evaluate the effectiveness of remediation works in reducing lead levels.
+• monitoring of airborne and deposited lead levels for a further 2 years to evaluate the effectiveness of remediation works in reducing lead levels.

 What sampling and analysis is being undertaken?

-Wind-directional high volume air samplers are being deployed at five sites representative of community exposures; three sites in North Broken Hill and two sites in South Broken Hill.
-Samples are being sent to a National Association of Testing Authorities (NATA) accredited laboratory for gravimetric analysis to determine TSP mass and the associated lead content.
+Wind-directional high volume air samplers were deployed at 5 sites representative of community exposures; 3 sites in North Broken Hill and 2 sites in South Broken Hill.
+Samples were sent to a laboratory accredited by the National Association of Testing Authorities (NATA) for gravimetric analysis to determine the total suspended particles (TSP) mass and the associated lead content.

-Dust deposition gauges have been installed at the sampling sites to provide information on total dust deposition and deposited lead levels.
+Dust deposition gauges were installed at the sampling sites to provide information on total dust deposition and deposited lead levels.

-Ambient particulate matter concentrations are being continuously measured at two sites using DustTrak Aerosol Monitors (DustTraks) to provide more time resolved information on variations in particle concentrations in the Broken Hill.
-Meteorological data from the Australian Bureau of Meteorology’s Automatic Weather Station at Broken Hill Airport is being used in the study.
+Ambient particulate matter concentrations were continuously measured at 2 sites using DustTrak Aerosol Monitors (DustTraks) to provide more time-resolved information on variations in particle concentrations in Broken Hill.
+Meteorological data from the Australian Bureau of Meteorology's Automatic Weather Station at Broken Hill Airport were used in the study.

-A pilot study is being undertaken by Macquarie University to investigate the usefulness of microscopy techniques to characterise the morphology and chemistry of airborne particles collected at Broken Hill for source attribution purposes.
+Macquarie University undertook a pilot study to investigate the usefulness of microscopy techniques to characterise the morphology and chemistry of airborne particles collected at Broken Hill for source attribution purposes.

-The Broken Hill Environmental Lead Study is a four year study.
-Findings will be published by LeadSmart Broken Hill.
+The Broken Hill Environmental Lead Study is now available on the LeadSmart Broken Hill page.